wang2929/Code_Platoon/README.md

 Some of the class exercises include class attributes, class methods, inheritance, and polymorphism.

 ## frontend
-This folder contains some Vanilla and React projects
+This folder contains some Vanilla js and React projects